liangjiandeng/PanCollection/README.md

 # Reference

-If use these datasets, please cite the related paper:
+More details about the similation procedure of datasets, you may check the following two papers:

 ```bibtex
 @ARTICLE{zhuo2022jstars,